andreasalptun/fota/README.md

 No networking or bootloader in included, making it suitable for most platforms.
 The general idea is to let a smartphone ask the system for a request token, use it to download an encrypted firmware package and then transfer the package to the system over bluetooth (or similar).
 The system itself will then decrypt and verify the firmware, before installing it, making sure no secret keys ever leaves the system.

 FOTA is licensed under the MIT license.
-It uses the ARM mbed-crypto for cryptographic functions (<https://github.com/ARMmbed/mbed-crypto>), which is licensed under the Apache-2.0 license.
+It depends on the ARM mbed-crypto for cryptographic functions (<https://github.com/ARMmbed/mbed-crypto>), which is licensed under the Apache-2.0 license.

+The FOTA client doesn't allocate any data itself, only stack memory is used.
+The mbed-crypto library does allocate some memory on the heap, but uses a small RAM footprint.

 ## Build the fota-tool